How to Differentiate Between Feeling Low and Depression

 - Perinatal depression: Affecting women during/ after pregnancy

 - Psychotic depression: Depression combined with psychosis, for instance, hallucinations

 - Bipolar affective disorder: Episodes of depressive lows and manic highs interspersed with regular moods

 - Seasonal Affective Disorder: In SAD, depression follows the course of the seasons

-The reasons for depression are varied, many and are the subject of ongoing medical research.
-Depression could be caused by a combination of:
+The reasons can be varied, many, and are the subject of ongoing medical research.
+It could be caused by a combination of:

 - Childhood trauma

 - Presence of serious illnesses

 - Drug abuse

 The treatment, medically speaking, can start once a psychiatrist or psychologist diagnoses the condition as being clinical depression.
 A combination of medication and psychotherapy may be proposed.
 The medication could help with anxiety and psychosis.
 The psychotherapy sessions are meant to create new ways of dealing, thinking, and acting in response to negative feelings.
 If these are not an option, brain stimulation therapy may also be suggested.